kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 351-360

 ### Q351
+With regard to the greater omentum:
 #### Answer: X. ?

 ### Q352
+With regard to the endocrine pancreas:
 #### Answer: X. ?

 ### Q353
+Apoptosis:
 #### Answer: X. ?

 ### Q354
+The virus responsible for causing acquired immunodeficiency syndrome (AIDS) has which one of the following features:
 #### Answer: X. ?

 ### Q355
+With regard to the ureters:
 #### Answer: X. ?

 ### Q356
+Which one of the following is true of bile?
 #### Answer: X. ?

 ### Q357
+With regard to acute inflammation:
 #### Answer: X. ?

 ### Q358
+A man is bleeding from the carotid artery.
+In order to temporary control he bleeding, the surgeon should compress the artery against the anterior tubercle of which of the following?
 #### Answer: X. ?

 ### Q359
+With regard to the spermatic cord:
 #### Answer: X. ?

 ### Q360
+With regard to intenstinal absorption:
 #### Answer: X. ?

 ## Questions 361-370

 ### Q361
+The following are possible outcomes of acute inflammation, _except_:
 #### Answer: X. ?

 ### Q362
+A man falls on an outstretched hand.
+X-rays indicate an anterior dislocation of one of the carpal bones.
+Which carpal bone is most commonly dislocated?
 #### Answer: X. ?

 ### Q363
+With regard to the testis?
 #### Answer: X. ?

 ### Q364
+In the setting of starvation:
 #### Answer: X. ?

 ### Q365
+With regard to chronic inflammation:
 #### Answer: X. ?

 ### Q366
+Under normal conditions virtually 100 per cent of filtered load of glucose is reabsorbed by the kidney tubules.
+Which part of the nephron shown in Figure 1 is expected to have the highest reabsorption of glucose?
 #### Answer: X. ?

 ### Q367
+With regard to the ovary?
 #### Answer: X. ?

 ### Q368
+Which one of the following hormones is secreted by the anterior pituitary?
 #### Answer: X. ?

 ### Q369
+Which of the following inflammatory processes often involves granulomas?
 #### Answer: X. ?

 ### Q370
+An intravenous drug user presents with pyrexia and haematuria.
+Clinical examination demonstrates splenomegaly and splinter haemorrhages.
+Of which of the following heart valves would vegetations be expected?
 #### Answer: X. ?

 ## Questions 371-380

 ### Q371
+With regard to the rectum:
 #### Answer: X. ?

 ### Q372
+Which one of the these statements regarding type 2 diabetes mellitus is true?
 #### Answer: X. ?

 ### Q373
+With regard to wound healing
 #### Answer: X. ?

 ### Q374
+A 62-year-old industrial chemist presents with painless haematuria, urinary frequency and urgency. he is diagnosed with bladder cancer.
+Which is the most likely type?
 #### Answer: X. ?

 ### Q375
+With regard to the uterus:
 #### Answer: X. ?

 ### Q376
+In diabetes mellitus (DM):
 #### Answer: X. ?

 ### Q377
+Which one of the following tissues is likely to regenerate following damage?
 #### Answer: X. ?

 ### Q378
+Deficiencies of which of the following factors usually predispose to thrombosis rather than bleeding?
 #### Answer: X. ?

 ### Q379
+With regard to the blood supply of the stomach:
 #### Answer: X. ?

 ### Q380
+Which one of these statements regarding insulin is true?
 #### Answer: X. ?

 ## Questions 381-390

 ### Q381
+With regard to necrosis:
 #### Answer: X. ?

 ### Q382
+A Swan-Ganz catheeter is inserted into a patient with acute respiratory distress syndrome (ARDS).
+His pulmonary artery pressure is 6 mmHg.
+The same pressure would be expected in which of the following structures?
 #### Answer: X. ?

 ### Q383
+With regard to the femoral triangle, which of the following is correct?
 #### Answer: X. ?

 ### Q384
+With regard to the hypothalamo-pituitary axis:
 #### Answer: X. ?

 ### Q385
+Which one fo the following is the best definition of grangrene?
 #### Answer: X. ?

 ### Q386
+A woman has episodic abdominal pain wich is worse after fatty meals.
+Which hormone is responsible for her post-prandial worsening of symptoms?
 #### Answer: X. ?

 ### Q387
+With regard to the shoulder (glenohumeral) joint:
 #### Answer: X. ?

 ### Q388
+Which ine of the following is true of cortisol?
 #### Answer: X. ?

 ### Q389
+Which one of the following increases the risk of thrombosis?
 #### Answer: X. ?

 ### Q390
+When inserting a subclavian central line,m the first bony landmark that can be palpated below the inferior margin of the medial portion of the clavicle is:
 #### Answer: X. ?

 ## Questions 391-400

 ### Q391
+With regard to the hip joint, which of the following is true?
 #### Answer: X. ?

 ### Q392
+With regard to calcium homeostasis?
 #### Answer: X. ?

 ### Q393
+With regard to an embolus:
 #### Answer: X. ?

 ### Q394
+Which of the following veins emplites into the left renal vein?
 #### Answer: X. ?

 ### Q395
+With regard to the anatomical snuffbox:
 #### Answer: X. ?

 ### Q396
+With regard to thyroxine:
 #### Answer: X. ?

 ### Q397
+Ischaemia:
 #### Answer: X. ?

 ### Q398
+The Brunner glands secrete an alkaline produce that helps maintain an optimal pH for pancreatic enzyme activity.
+Where are these glands located?
 #### Answer: X. ?

 ### Q399
+With regard to the knee joint:
 #### Answer: X. ?

 ### Q400
+During diabetci keotacidosis:
 #### Answer: X. ?

 ## Questions 401-410